normanjoyner/containership.cli/docs/_pages/commands/svc.md

 ---
-command-name: 'app'
+command-name: 'svc'
-permalink: '/docs/commands/app'
+permalink: '/docs/commands/svc'
 ---

 <h2> Overview </h2>

 <p>
-The {{ page.command-name }} is responsible for listing, showing, and manipulating applications on your cluster.
+The {{ page.command-name }} is responsible for listing, showing, and manipulating services on your cluster.
 See the sub-commands below for more information.
 </p>

 <h2> Commands </h2>